Online Gambling in Maryland (2026) | Laws, Sports Betting & Casino Guide

 What’s Not Legal

 - Online casino gaming (iGaming) is NOT legal in Maryland.
-Maryland’s constitution requires any expansion of commercial gaming to be approved by statewide voter referendum.
-The legislature cannot legalize iGaming on its own.
-No referendum confirmed for November 2026 as of May 2026.
-The earliest possible launch is 2027 at the absolute earliest.
+This is critical: Maryland’s constitution requires that any expansion of commercial gaming be approved by statewide voter referendum — the legislature cannot legalize iGaming on its own.
+As of May 2026, no referendum has been confirmed for the 2026 general election ballot.
+The earliest iGaming could realistically launch is 2027 at the absolute earliest.

 - Online poker is not available from any state-licensed operator.